nytimes/public_api_specs/community/community_api_v3.md

 ### COMMENTS BY URL

-To retrieve editor selected comments associated with a specific NYTimes.com URL, use the following URI structure:
+To comments associated with a specific NYTimes.com URL, use the following URI structure:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~